Cinque Terre – Two Centre

 Day 6:

-From Riomaggiore, you take a long flight of stairs to the Santuario della Madonna di Montenero.
+Take a long flight of stairs to the Santuario della Madonna di Montenero.
 Continue along the cliffs, through terraced vineyards, enjoying wonderful views of the coastline.
 You are now on the ‘Sentiero Rosso’, the ridge-top pass leading from one end of the Cinque Terre to the other.
 Pass through the little hamlet of Campiglia, perhaps pausing for refreshment.
 Walking down into the pine forest, the track narrows as you continue towards Portovenere with further spectacular views.
 Arriving at the 16th century castle above the village, you may be able to see the distant peaks of the Alpi Apuane before descending.
-Visit the charming village before returning to Riomaggiore by boat.
+Visit the charming village and Punta San Pietro, before settling in your hotel.

 Day 7: